-Your mental health plan is required to let you know that it received your grievance by sending you a written confirmation.
+Your mental health plan is required to let you know that it received your grievance by sending you a written confirmation within 5 calendar days of receipt.
+A grievance received over the phone or in person, that you agree is resolved by the end of the next business day, is exempt and you may not get a letter.